 To clear up some possible confusion, the Tampa Bay Rays play baseball in St. Petersburg, Florida, not Tampa.
 That may come as a bit of a surprise to those not familiar with Florida geography (or modern marketing strategies).

 Every major league team consists of 25 players on the “active” roster.
 Those are the guys in the games and in the box scores, traveling in chartered airplanes, and making a decent, sometimes obscene, amounts of money.
 An additional 15 players are added to make up the 40-man roster.
 In general, once a player makes it to the 25-man active roster he stays there (unless traded, sold, or designated for assignment).
 For players who have been around for a while, there are all sorts of byzantine rules regarding how this works.
-To complicate matters, last year the rules were changed allowing the major league teams to expand their roster to 26 on days that they have a double-header.
+To complicate matters, the rules were recently changed to allow major league teams to expand their roster to 26 on days that they have a double-header.
 What matters to Bulls fans, however, is that a Bull cannot be called up to play in a Rays game (even to temporarily replace an injured player) unless he is first on the 40-man roster.

 Here in Durham we are not much interested in the active roster.
 What matters to Bulls fans are those 15 ballplayers who are on the Rays 40-man but not on the active roster.
 Members of that 15 man group usually make up the heart of the Durham Bulls.